karenmxm/Credit_Risk_Analysis_Machine_Learning/README.md

  | high_risk     | 0.01 | 0.62 | 0.68 | 0.02 | 0.65 | 0.42 | 101 |
  | low_risk      | 1.00 | 0.68 | 0.62 | 0.81 | 0.65 | 0.43 | 17104 |
  |avg / total    | 0.99 | 0.68 | 0.62 | 0.81 | 0.65 | 0.43 | 17205 |

+### Undersampling

+We also used an undersampling algorithms to determine which algorithm results in the best performance compared to the oversampling algorithms above.
+We undersample the data using the Cluster Centroids algorithm and complete the folliowing steps:

+1. View the count of the target classes using `Counter` from the collections library.
+3. Use `imblearn.under_sampling` `ClusterCentroids` method to resample the data to train a logistic regression model.
+3. Calculate the balanced accuracy score using `sklearn.metrics` `balanced_accuracy_score` method.
+4. Print the confusion matrix from `sklearn.metrics`.
+5. Generate a classication report using the `classification_report_imbalanced` from `imblearn.metrics`.